JoanUnachukwu/Mavin-Toy-Dataset-Analysis/README.md

 1.  **Which product categories drive the biggest profits?
 Is this the same across store locations?**

     As Indicated on the "Top Sales by Category" bookmark, The TOY category had produced the biggest profits ($630,029)in the Downtown Location followed by the Electronics category driving reasonable profits of
     $287,584 and $108,197 in the Commercial and Airport Locations respectively.
+    For Gross profits generated, it is also indicated that the **Electronics categories** drive more percentage profits over time.

-2.  **Can you find any seasonal trends or patterns in the sales data?**
+3.  **Can you find any seasonal trends or patterns in the sales data?**

     The  Sport and Outdoor departments generated low revenue in 2018 and 2017 compared to other categories.
     The Electronics category experienced the lowest dip.
 However, the Arts category experienced a revenue surge in 2018 which could indicates a high demand due to creation of high demand toys.

-3.  **Are sales being lost with out-of-stock products at certain locations?**
+4.  **Are sales being lost with out-of-stock products at certain locations?**

     Yes.
     About 39 stores currently have 0 products in certain locations.
+    Downtown location has more stores with low stock (below 500 units) than other locations.

-4. **How much money is tied up in inventory at the toy stores?
+6. **How much money is tied up in inventory at the toy stores?
 How long will it last?**

     There was over $15 million tied up in inventory from 1999 and lasted up until 2016.